-Parkdale runs along Queen Street West from Dufferin Street to Roncesvalles Avenue.
-It’s a quirky little hood, and because it’s home to one of Toronto’s most diverse communities you can get some amazing food in the area.
-It’s a sought after destination on weekends thanks to all the cool watering holes and live music venues.
-Parts & Labour is a hip hangout; on the top floor you can grab delicious Canadian food while the lower level hosts DJs and bands.
-The Yukon has reasonably priced cocktails that you can pair with buck-a-shuck oysters, or grab a craft beer at Pharmacy Bar (formerly a pharmacy/methadone clinic) .
+Parkdale runs along Queen Street West, from Dufferin Street to Roncesvalles Avenue.
+It’s a quirky little neighborhood, and the food offering matches the diversity of its community.
+It’s a sought-after destination on weekends thanks to all the cool watering holes and live music venues.
+Parts & Labour is a hip hangout; on the top floor you can grab delicious Canadian food, while the lower level hosts DJs and bands.
+Grab a craft beer at Pharmacy Bar, formerly a pharmacy and methadone clinic.
 Other popular haunts include Shameful Tiki Room, Miss Things, and Grand Electric.

 Ossington Avenue has become one of the most vibrant strips in downtown Toronto.
 Over the years, a number of eclectic bars have popped up on Ossington between Queen and Dundas, transforming it into a great spot for going out.
 Sweaty Betty’s is a no-frills nightlife landmark on Ossington, and for local vibes head to Man of Kent and Bellwoods Brewery.
 You can find music at Painted Lady and Reposado and Hawker Bar or Dakota Tavern are also good for a night out.